jm379/blog/posts/1-extending-ruby.md

 creates a new instance method for an object.
 In this case it's defining the `initialize` method.

 - [`rb_define_attr`](https://github.com/ruby/ruby/blob/87d340f0e129ecf807e3be35d67fda1ad6f40389/include/ruby/internal/method.h#L199)
 defines either an `attr_reader`, or `attr_writer`, depending on the given flags.
-It's defining both in this case.
+In this case, it's defining both.

 ```c